 In the second, addr2line reads hexadecimal addresses from standard input, and prints the file name and line number for each address on standard output.
 In this mode, addr2line may be used in a pipe to convert dynamically chosen addresses.

 The format of the output is 'FILENAME:LINENO'.
-The file name and line number for each input address is printed on separate lines.
+By default each input address generates one line of output.